 The scientific community and organizations such as the UN and the World Bank agree that the costs to society of the rampant corruption around the world are enormous, although they are difficult to quantify with any reasonable precision.
 Some attempts have been made, however.
 For example, Interpolrecently estimated that natural resources worth at least 100 billion US dollars are lost every year due to corruption-related activities.
 Yet this is just the tip of the iceberg – the total costs to society and the world are much higher.
 Thus, successful sustainable development at a global scale will require focused efforts to combat corruption.
 For the theme, WIN WIN will be collaborating with Transparency International Sweden, a leading organisation in the fight against corruption.
 Ulrik Åshuvud, Chair of Transparency International Sweden says:

 “Transparency International Sweden is looking forward to partner with the WIN WIN Gothenburg Sustainability Award in the work of highlighting corruption and its negative effects on the Global Goals.”

-If the nominated candidate is between 13-29 years old they can also be nominated for the WIN WIN Youth Award.
-Nominations for that award will open on 1 February 2021.
+If you have a nominee in mind within the theme of anti-corruption who is between 13-29 years old, they can be nominated for the WIN WIN Youth Award.

 Theme 2021 Collaboration